jxnpass/jxnpass.github.io/_posts/2023-12-5-IsaiahToBOM-DC.md

 However, I am still missing some very important information that wasn't available from the web.
 This step required a bit of creativity and research in order to expand the exploration.

 ## Data Building
-The data was very limited as far as what information was available, so I consulted multiple sources to find meaningful variables that would supplement the research question.
-I wanted information regarding textual similarities, scholarly views (e.g. [Duhm's classifications](https://en.wikipedia.org/wiki/Book_of_Isaiah)), and bible term influences.
-I also wanted statistics on verse count per chapter and word count per verse.
+The data was very limited as far as what information was available, so I consulted multiple sources to find what meaningful variables that would supplement the research question.
+I decided to include information regarding textual similarities, scholarly views (e.g. [Duhm's classifications](https://en.wikipedia.org/wiki/Book_of_Isaiah)), and bible term usage.
+I also wanted statistics on verse count per chapter and word count per verse, which was not provided previously.
-In particular, none of the datasets had any variable representing textual similarities, so I expanded the data I had now to provide meaningful statistics.

 ### 1. Evaluate text similarities between verses